-Only when the two conditions are met can the "Home directory on memory card enabled" checkbox be selected from the WBM on the "PLC Runtime" page.
-Press the [Submit] button to apply the settings, which take effect after the next restart.
+This setting can be activated using the check box "Home directory on memory card enabled" on the WBM page "PLC Runtime".
+Click the [Submit] button to apply the setting, which takes effect after the next restart.
 No files are applied from the old to the new home directory.